 PrEP, condoms and protection through therapy reliably protect you from HIV and can be combined with each other.

-Have yourself tested several times a year for HIV, hepatitis C and other sexually transmitted infections (STIs).
-Swabs of your dick, your ass and of your throat give you’re the security to find anything that doesn’t belong there.
-You can be vaccinated against hepatitis A and B.
+Get tested for HIV, Hep C and other sexually transmitted infections (STI) at least once a year!
+Swabs on the tail, ass and throat give security to find everything that does not belong there!
+Vaccinations against hepatitis A and B are possible.